USMNT scores after 20 seconds, beats Canada 1-0 to win Gold Cup group

 [ MORE: Ranking which U.S. cities should host 2026 World Cup ]

-Up next for the USMNT is a quarterfinal clash with either Costa Rica or Jamaica (whichever side finishes 2nd in Group D), while Canada will face the other side, the winner, of Group D.
+Up next for the USMNT is a quarterfinal clash with either Costa Rica or Jamaica (whichever side finishes 2nd in Group C), while Canada will face the other side, the winner, of Group C.